History of Suresnes: War of 1870-1871 and the Paris Commune

 Monument in the Voltaire cemetery, in memory of the soldiers of the war of 1870-1871, during which Suresnes was the site of several clashes.

-In 1870, Suresnes already had 5,000 inhabitants, including the fort garrison.
-On April 7, Jacques Lecourt was appointed mayor, inviting the population to “relieve the misery of our troops and let our generosity match the heroism of our soldiers”.
-A patriotic cause was therefore created, to help the relatives of mobilized soldiers and build up a reserve for the sick and wounded.
+In 1870, Suresnes already had 5,000 inhabitants, including the garrison of the fort.
+On April 7, Jacques Lecourt was appointed mayor, inviting the population to "relieve the misery of our troops and let our generosity match the heroism of our soldiers".
+A patriotic cause was therefore created to help the relatives of mobilized soldiers and build up a reserve for the sick and wounded.
 On August 7, Sentou succeeded him as mayor.
 The Mont Valérien garrison having moved to eastern France, the fort is occupied by Versailles mobile guards.
 A law requires all citizens who are not members of the army to join the sedentary National Guard: in Suresnes, this mainly concerns workers, who are provided with clothing thanks to a subsidy from the mayor's office.
 On a larger scale, it gave the impression of improvised, unconnected, and undisciplined troops.
 After the defeat at Sedan, the Prussians swept into Paris.
 The National Guards of Suresnes, Nanterre, and Puteaux formed the 37th Battalion, responsible for occupying the Ternes sector, under the orders of Rear-Admiral Quillet, where they remained until the armistice.
 The fort was occupied by mobile units from the Saint-Maur camps, soon replaced by the Nantes and Saint-Nazaire mobile regiments due to their indiscipline.
 The arrival of the Germans and the routed French troops had a very tangible impact on Suresnes: “In carts, disarmed, disheveled and discouraged, the survivors of Sedan made their way to Versailles, where the sad debris of our fine regiments was being collected,” wrote G. Moussoir, author of Six mois au Mont Valérien.
 At the same time, many Suresnois moved to Paris, believing they would be protected by Thiers' fortifications.
 The municipality encouraged this exodus, even encouraging the evacuation of fodder and grain.
 A temporary refugee town hall was set up at 31 Rue d'Anjou (near the Madeleine and Rue de Surène, a strange coincidence noted by René Sordes), in an apartment rented by the town hall from Madame d'Andrezel (for civil status records, relief, passes, etc.).

 The La Valérie cannon, located in the fort, fired on several Prussian positions.